publicdocs/uscode/assets/md/titles/usc38/us/usc/t38/ptII/ch13/schII/m__us_usc_t38_s1310.md

  __Dependency and Indemnity Compensation Program__

     [Pub.
-L. 94–433, title II, § 204][/us/pl/94/433/s204], Sept.
+L. 94–433, title II][/us/pl/94/433/tII], § 204, Sept.
 30, 1976, [90 Stat.
 1376][/us/stat/90/1376], directed Administrator of Veterans’ Affairs to study dependency and indemnity compensation program authorized by this chapter in order to evaluate benefits provided by program and to determine whether, or to what extent, benefits should be based on military pay grade of person upon whose death entitlement is predicated, and directed Administrator to submit to Congress and President not later than Oct.
 1, 1977, a report containing results of study together with Administrator’s recommendations for improvement of program.

  __Study by Administrator of Dependency and Indemnity Compensation Claims__

     [Pub.
-L. 94–71, § 204][/us/pl/94/71/s204], Aug.
+L. 94–71][/us/pl/94/71], § 204, Aug.
 5, 1975, [89 Stat.
 397][/us/stat/89/397], directed Administrator of Veterans’ Affairs to make a study of claims for dependency and indemnity compensation relating to veterans who at time of death during period Sept.
 1, 1975 to Mar.
 1, 1976, were receiving disability compensation based upon a total and permanent disability and required report to be submitted to Speaker of House and President of Senate no later than Oct.
 1, 1976.

     [Pub.
-L. 93–295, title II, § 207][/us/pl/93/295/s207], May 31, 1974, [88 Stat.
+L. 93–295, title II][/us/pl/93/295/tII], § 207, May 31, 1974, [88 Stat.
 183][/us/stat/88/183], directed Administrator to make a study of claims for dependency and indemnity compensation relating to veterans who, at time of death within six months of May 31, 1974, were receiving disability compensation, and to report to Speaker of House and President of Senate no more than 30 days after beginning of 94th Congress.

 ----------